canonical/checkbox/.github/pull_request_template.md

   - Documentation in the repository, including contribution guidelines.
   - Process documentation outside the repository.
 - Tests are included for the changed functionality in this PR.
 If to be merged without tests, please elaborate why.
 - When breaking changes and other key changes are introduced, the PR having been merged should be broadcast (in demo sessions, IM, Discourse) with relevant references to documentation.
-This is an opportunity to gather feedback and confirm that the changes and how they are documentated are understood.
+This is an opportunity to gather feedback and confirm that the changes and how they are documented are understood.
 -->

 ## Tests